On Oct 29, 2010, at 9:53 AM, Frank Esposito wrote:

 articles, sales of iPads have made Apple the number one computer vendor in the USA.
 Thinking

-standard computing platform going forward, just like they skipped landlines in favor of mobile
+their standard computing platform going forward, just like they skipped landlines in favor of

-phones.
-Microsoft Windows will have an enormous challenge to gain any foothold in this market, and
+mobile phones.
+Microsoft Windows will have an enormous challenge to gain any foothold in this

-MS Office too.
-Thus, we have an opportunity to start on a level playing field here, without the
+market, and MS Office too.
+Thus, we have an opportunity to start on a level playing field here,

 My strategic suggestion is that we build a "LibreOffice Touch" for Android and iOS tablets as the